-MEMO TO: ADMINISTRATIVE COUNCIL

-THROUGH: RANDY HEISS, EXECUTIVE DIRECTOR

-FROM: DINA CURTISS, ACCOUNTING MANAGER

-DATE: JULY 25, 2019

-SUBJECT: FINANCE REPORT

-The SEAGO Statement of Revenues & Expenditures for the period ending June 30, 2019 and the end of Fiscal Year 2019 will be provided to you as a handout at the meeting. apologize I was unable to have the report ready in time for your packets, and I will attempt to answer any questions you may have relating to the report at the meeting.
+THROUGH: FROM: DATE: SUBJECT: RANDY HEISS, EXECUTIVE DIRECTOR DINA CURTISS, ACCOUNTING MANAGER AUGUST 8, 2019 FINANCE REPORT The SEAGO Statement of Revenues & Expenditures for the period ending June 30, 2019 and the end of Fiscal Year 2019 is attached for your review and comment.
+I will attempt to answer any questions you may have relating to the report at the meeting.
+Attachment: Statement of Revenue and Expenditures 6/30/2019 Action Requeste ted: Requested Below

-Attachment: No ne - to be provided at the meeting

-Action Requeste ed: